In the 1960s

 To fulfill this need, Ellen went to the Department of Education to apply for certification to create The Curiosity Shoppe.
-In 1963, the Curiosity Shoppe became officially licensed.
-Originally located on Dogwood Lane Doylestown, PA, The school started as a small Pre-School in her home.
-It began with 4 teachers and an aid, and 40 children in 4 rooms and a green house on 3 wooded acres.
+In 1963, the Curiosity Shoppe became officially licensed in its original location on Dogwood Lane, Doylestown, PA.
+The school started as a small pre-school in her home.
+It began with 4 teachers, 1 teacher aide, 40 children, 4 rooms, and a green house on 3 wooded acres.

 Recently widowed, Ellen was offered a position as an Adjunct Professor at Lehigh University.
-It was decision time...
-Close her school and accept the college position or continue with her private pre-school.
-While considering her options a book called The Toddler Center arrived in the mail.
-Deciding this was the answer to her prayers.
-She committed herself to expanding her school to create a child are center.
+She was faced with the decision to close her school to accept a collegiate position or to continue the small, private pre-school.
+While considering her options, a book called The Toddler Center arrived in the mail.
+Deciding this was the answer to her prayers, she committed herself, not only to keeping the school, but expanding its programs to create a child care center for children under age 3 called the Toddler Center.
 In her research, she was offered a facility to possibly rent for the expansion.

 Ellen met William Thomas and the two became friends first and business partners second.
 The Toddler Center and Curiosity Shoppe was up and running at two different locations.
-A large property was sought to house both businesses and the current location fit the bill.
-The new facility opened with an enrollment of 111 students.
+They began to search for a larger property to house both businesses, and in 1980, our current location on Landisville Road fit the bill.
+The original property included 5 acres around the farmhouse and barn.
+The new facility opened that year with an enrollment of 111 students.

 In the summer of 1981 Camp Curiosity came in to being offering a fun and educational experience for ages 7 through 17.
 The younger ages already had the benefit of year-round activities and learning.

 Curiosity is still a family owned and run business.
 Ellen and William Thomas are still very involved in the school.